 Europe as a whole has long been a driver of innovation and entrepreneurship.
-Cities like London, Berlin, Dublin, Copenhagen, and Paris are renowned startup hubs, nurturing some of the continent’s most creative minds and future-forward businesses.
-However, with the outbreak of the COVID-19 pandemic last year, about 40% of European citizens started considering moving away from metropolitan hubs to smaller cities and towns.
+Cities like London (UK), Berlin (Germany), Dublin (Ireland), Copenhagen (Denmark), Amsterdam (the Netherlands), and Paris (France) are renowned startup hubs, nurturing some of the continent’s most creative minds and future-forward businesses.
+However, with the outbreak of the COVID-19 pandemic last year, about 40% of citizens started considering moving away from large European capitals to smaller cities.

 So, what are some of the best alternative European cities for aspiring or budding entrepreneurs?
 We took a look beyond the obvious to explore some of Europe’s less-expected cities with dynamic startup scenes that are great for new businesses.
 Here’s what we found:

 Slovenia is in the nascent stage of developing a startup ecosystem.
 With its vibrant economy, favorable regulations for entrepreneurs, and affordable living opportunities, this is a great small city to relocate to in a post-COVID world.
 Found in Eastern Europe just a short drive from the Croatian, Austrian, and Italian borders, Ljubljana is known for its clean air, low crime rate, proximity to the “sunny side of the Alps”, and bustling art scene.

 The country’s small size and location make it very accessible to support and investors from other EU countries, and the Slovenian government is making public sources of funding easily available for entrepreneurs.